Fat feminism: 1960s–1970s

-Many outlets of fat feminism began originating in the late 1960s, but is more commonly viewed as a product of third-wave feminism.
+Many outlets of fat feminism began originating in the late 1960s, but it is more commonly viewed as a product of third-wave feminism.
 When the fat feminists did not get support from the National Organization for Women, they established new organizations to advocate size acceptance, such as Fat Underground, the first Body Image Task Force of 1964, and the National Association to Advance Fat Acceptance (NAAFA) in 1969.
 Additionally, Lew Louderback's article "More People Should Be Fat!" was published in The Saturday Evening Post in 1967.

 In 1973, Vivian Mayer and Judy Freespirit released the Fat Liberation Manifesto, which described size discrimination as sexism.
 Their efforts were met with mixed reactions during that decade, when very thin models, such as Twiggy, became fashionable.
 Some feminists, such as Gloria Steinem and Jane Fonda, believed that removing traits of "femaleness", such as feminine curves, was necessary for admittance to a male-dominated society.

 Susie Orbach's Fat is a Feminist Issue, widely considered to be the first fat feminist book, was published in 1978.